 In fact, Americans eat more meat than any other country and the meat we eat is grown with cheap corn, hormones and antibiotics.
 There is a real cost to the environment and our health in growing meat cheaply because the truth is quality meat is expensive.
 The meat we get in fast food restaurants is the cheapest meat available.
 If we ate less of it we would be healthier and we would be less fat.

-This market may be one cause and effect of obesity.
+This cheap meat market may be one cause and effect of obesity!

 Diets that are high in red meat are associated with many known health problems including heart disease and even cancer.
 Fast food restaurants are in the business of selling cheap meat.
-The concern is the enormous numbers of growing children who eat in fast food restaurants regularly and what this does to their health over time.
+One huge growing concern is the enormous numbers of growing children who eat in fast food restaurants regularly and what this does to their health over time.